 Peter Liu is an entrepreneur who has founded companies and organizations which promote sustainable resources for economic growth.
 Peter is the co-founding partner of Clean Energy Advantage Partners, an investment fund sponsored by the California Clean Energy Fund and New Energy Capital to provide tax equity capital for renewable energy projects.
 He is the founder and vice chairman of New Resource Bank, an innovative commercial bank in San Francisco that focuses on the green economy.
 He is also the co-founder and vice chairman of the China US Energy Efficiency Alliance which coordinates policy and technical collaboration to help China meet energy demands with increased efficiency.
 Peter is also a board member and shareholder in other innovative companies, such as Ecologic Brands, which makes fully compostable and recyclable packaging for national consumer product brands.
 In the area of sustainable development, he currently serves on the boards of the Climate Action Reserve and the Roots of Change Fund.
 In serving his state and local governments, Peter has served as a clean technology advisory board member for the California Public Employees Retirement Systems and the California Teacher’s Retirement Systems and he also served on two Mayor’s green and efficient buildings task forces for the City of San Francisco.
 Earlier, Peter was a banking and investment banking executive at JP Morgan Chase and Credit Suisse First Boston.
 He previously also served as an air quality regulator at the California Air Resources Board and an engineer at the Chevron Corporation.
 Peter is a graduate of UC Berkeley Engineering and Princeton’s Woodrow Wilson School.

-Tom Seligman is the John & Jill Freidenrich Director Emeritus of the Iris & B. Gerald Cantor Center for Visual Arts at Stanford University.
+Upon his recent retirement from Stanford University after twenty three years, Tom Seligman became the John & Jill Freidenrich Director Emeritus of the Iris & B. Gerald Cantor Center for Visual Arts at Stanford University.
 Prior to becoming the first full-time Director in the museum’s history, Tom was a deputy director and Curator of the arts of Africa, Oceania and the Americas at The Fine Arts Museums of San Francisco, where he served for twenty years.
-Tom serves as a trustee of the Association of Art Museum Directors, and was a trustee of the American Federation of Arts and The American Association of Museums International Council of Museums (AAM/ICOM).
+Tom served as a trustee of the Association of Art Museum Directors, the American Federation of Arts and The American Association of Museums International Council of Museums (AAM/ICOM).
 He is founder of the Friends of Ethnic Arts.
 From 1988-92, Mr. Seligman served on the President’s Cultural Property Advisory Committee, which reviews requests from other countries for assistance under the terms of the law implementing the 1970 UNESCO Cultural Property Convention.
 He is a specialist in the arts of Africa.
-As a Peace Corps volunteer in Liberia, West Africa, he taught college and directed a museum of African art.
-He subsequently specialized in the arts and culture of the Tuareg people of the central Sahara.
+As a Peace Corps volunteer in Liberia, West Africa in the 1960s, he taught at Cuttington College and directed a museum of African art.
+He subsequently specialized in the arts and culture of the Tuareg people of the central Sahara and recently has been researching jewelry makers in Rajasthan and Gujarat, India in preparation for an exhibition and publication.

 Atossa Soltani is the founder and executive director of Amazon Watch.
 Founded in 1996, Amazon Watch is a non-profit organization dedicated to defending the rights and the territories of indigenous peoples of the Amazon basin (www.amazonwatch.org).
 Since 1991, Atossa has been working to support indigenous peoples in their efforts to protect their rights to self-determination, territories, natural resources, culture, and way of life.
 Prior to founding Amazon Watch, Atossa directed campaigns at the Rainforest Action Network (1991-1996).
 Atossa has worked on documenting and publicizing human rights abuses and environmental disasters caused by extractive industries and large scale infrastructure projects throughout the Amazon.
 She has led successful campaigns challenging oil companies and international financial institutions to adopt stronger environmental and social standards globally.
 Atossa is a skilled media strategist, photographer and filmmaker and has produced a number of short educational films about this subject.
 Atossa serves on the board of directors of Social and Environmental Entrepreneurs, and has served as the Energy and Water Conservation Program Director for the City of Santa Monica from (1988-91).
 In her free time, she serves as a photographer for Project Bandaloop, a non-profit aerial dance company.
 Atossa holds a B.S. in Public Policy Management from the University of Akron, Ohio.
 She is fluent in Spanish and Farsi.